-A message from Board President Jim Hogle:
+A message from Board Chairman Jim Hogle:

 “My grandparents always had a strong love for children and animals.
 In the early 1930s, my grandfather donated the land for the Zoo, to provide a suitable home for the animals and a wonderful place for family learning and enjoyment for generations to come.
 He and my grandmother watched over its growth for decades and saw it flourish and develop in ways that made them proud of their initial gift.
 They passed along their love and concern for the Zoo and its future to my father and to me.
 But this Zoo is not just a personal family legacy.
 It is a Utah institution with deep roots of affection throughout the state.
 You, too, can play a meaningful role in the future of this great institution.

 I hope you’ll consider making a gift to the Zoo’s Endowment.
 There are numerous ways mentioned on this page, but others are available, as well.
 Just call the Development Office for more details.”

 The Zoo has a mission to nurture respect and appreciation for the natural world by providing diverse education, recreational and conservation opportunities.
 It strives to accomplish this through imaginative exhibits, professional animal care and a commitment to excellence.
 Your long-term support can have a major impact.

 Help ensure that your Zoo will continue to delight and educate visitors, carrying out its mission for generations to come.
 A gift to the Zoo’s endowment also offers you many personal and financial benefits such as:

 - Charitable tax deduction

 - Avoidance of capital-gains tax

 - Reduced estate taxes